MiniDevHub/Custom-Code-Styles/Configs/VsCode-Keybindings.md

-# ⌨️ The Legacy Config: My VS Code Power Bindings
+# ⌨️ The Evolved Config: My VS Code Power Bindings v2

-**Date Archived:** December 2025
+**Date Updated:** December 2025
 **Description:** A breakdown of my highly customized VS Code `keybindings.json`.
-This setup was optimized for **Zen-mode coding**, **UI customization**, **home-row ergonomics**, and **OS-level integration**.
+This setup is optimized for **Zen-mode coding**, **UI customization**, **home-row ergonomics**, **OS-level integration**, and **rapid configuration**.

 ---

 ## 🎨 UI & Aesthetics ( The "Zen Mode" )

-These shortcuts were designed to clear the clutter and control the visual environment.
+These shortcuts are designed to clear the clutter and control the visual environment.

 ### 1. Toggle the Activity Bar

 - **Key:** `Shift` + `Alt` + `Cmd` + `B`
 - **Command:** `workbench.action.toggleActivityBarVisibility`
 - **The Logic:** The Activity Bar (the fat icon strip on the left) takes up horizontal space.
-This shortcut allowed me to vanish it instantly for a cleaner, wider coding view, and bring it back only when I needed to click an extension icon.
+This shortcut allows me to vanish it instantly for a cleaner, wider coding view, and bring it back only when I need to click an extension icon.

 ### 2. The "Custom CSS" Hacker Switch

 - **Install:** `Shift` + `Alt` + `Cmd` + `E` (`extension.installCustomCSS`)
 - **Uninstall:** `Shift` + `Alt` + `Cmd` + `D` (`extension.uninstallCustomCSS`)
-- **The Logic:** I used the **Custom CSS and JS Loader** extension to modify the VS Code UI beyond standard settings (likely for transparency, neon glows, or custom fonts).
+- **The Logic:** I use the **Custom CSS and JS Loader** extension to modify the VS Code UI beyond standard settings (transparency, neon glows, custom fonts).
 Since VS Code updates often break these hacks, these keys let me quickly "Re-inject" (`E`) or "Remove" (`D`) the styles without digging through menus.

 ---